DAFoam/DAFoam.github.io/pages/mydoc/mydoc_user_guide_openfoam_dafoam.md

 {% include note.html content="This webpage is under construction." %}

 ## 1. Overview of OpenFOAM
 OpenFOAM (Open-source Field Operation And Manipulation) is a free finite-volume open-source CFD solver.
 OpenFOAM is primarily written in C++ and comes with libraries to help facilitate numerical operations on field values.
-OpenFOAM also has a wide range of utilities for pre- and post- processing such as mesh generation/quality checks and paraview (for post-process visualization).
+OpenFOAM also has a wide range of utilities for pre- and post-processing, such as mesh generation/quality checks and Paraview (for post-process visualization).
 There are three main branches of OpenFOAM: ESI OpenCFD, The OpenFOAM Foundation, and Extended Project.
 DAFoam only supports the ESI OpenCFD version.

 ## 2. Details of Configuration Files
 To help with clarity, below is the general file structure for OpenFOAM simulations.
-As a general overview: `0.orig` containts boundary conditions and field values, constant handles flow properties (such as turbulence model and fluid modeling parameters), `system` controls the flow discretization.
-In this section we will discuss each entry below.
+As a general overview: `0` contains boundary conditions and initial field values, `constant` handles flow properties (such as turbulence model and fluid modeling parameters), and `system` controls the numerical discretization, equation solutions, etc. In this section, we will discuss each entry below.

 <pre>
-- 0.orig               // initial fields and boundary conditions
+- 0                    // initial fields and boundary conditions
 - constant             // flow and turbulence property information
 - system               // flow discretization, setup, time step etc.
-- Allclean             // script to clean up simulation results
-- paraview.foam        // dummy file used by paraview to load results
+- paraview.foam        // dummy file used by Paraview to load results
-- Allrun.pre           // script to generate the mesh
-- Allrun               // main run script for optimization
 </pre>

-### 2.1 0.orig
+### 2.1 0
-The 0.orig file contains the initial field values as well as the field boundary conditions of the simulation:
+The 0 folder contains the initial field values as well as the field boundary conditions of the simulation:

 <pre>
-0.orig
+0
 |-- epsilon    // turbulent kinetic energy dissipation rate
 |-- k          // turbulent kinetic energy
 |-- nut        // turbulent viscosity